 Muraenidae, or the Moray eels, belong to the family of eels in the Anguilliformes family.
 This family has 16 genera that are composed of around 200 species.
 Of all of these 200 species, 12 of these are suitable to be kept in a home aquarium, however, only five of which are only safe to be housed with other fish.
 Snowflake (Echidna nebulosa) and the Zebra Moray (Gymnomuraena zebra) are the two most popular species that belong to the restricted section.

 This Moray could be easily found across the globe, however, they are exclusive to coral reefs in the tropical parts of the region.
 Most of these eels are considered as marines but few of these only live in sort of brackish water.
 Eels come in varying range.
 Some of them have vibrant colors while some are only muted.
-Some of these eels have intricate designs instead of having a block color.
+These eels have intricate designs instead of having a block color.
 Some would only eat fish while some eat crustaceans.

 The weight and size greatly differ between the species.
 Some of the misconception about this Moray eels are due to their snake-like appearance as well as their appearance in TV, but these are very unjustified.